1 in 6 Australians suffer from heart disease, 1 Australian die every 12 minutes because of heart-related problems.

 Do you need a doctor’s recommendation for the cholesterol check?

 Not really, anyone whose age is 20 years or above can have their cholesterol test.
 Because of no symptoms, even a healthy body should get their cholesterol levels checked in every fixed period.

 Getting your cholesterol levels checked should be a routine activity.
 You can do this with or without a doctor’s recommendation.

 How Often Should Cholesterol be Checked?

-How often should one individual have cholesterol tests is a common query from most of the patients.
-To get the cholesterol levels checked depends on the different scenarios.
+How often should one individual have cholesterol test is a common query from most of the patients.
+To have cholesterol level checks depend on different scenarios.

 - If you are diagnosed with high cholesterol

 - Whether you age between 20-40

 - Whether your age is 40 or above.